-The Center for Academic Success (CAS), formerly the Tutoring and Testing Center, has expanded to offer academic support services in the areas of accessibility, testing, and tutoring.
+The Center for Academic Success (CAS), formerly the Tutoring and Testing Center, has expanded to offer academic support services in the areas of academic advising, accessibility, testing, and tutoring.
 As the name suggests, the aim is to help HPU students develop knowledge, skills, strategies, and tools to succeed in their academic journey and beyond.

-The main center is located on the 6th floor of the Lower Bishop building (1060 Bishop Street).
+The main center is located on the 4th floor of Building 6 in Waterfront Plaza.
 Additionally, tutoring services are offered at satellite locations on the Hawai'i Loa campus and in the Learning Commons at Aloha Tower Marketplace (ATM).
-The main contact number is
+The main contact number is (808) 544-9334.

-(808) 544-9334.
 Additional contact options and more information about the services available can be found on the website at www.hpu.edu/cas.